How did Depop get a cult following of 15 million active users?8 min readReading Time: 6 minutes

 These stores also serve as a space for physical meet-ups, where top sellers conduct workshops and exchange ideas with other sellers.
 While talking about the need for physical meet-up spaces, Raga explained, “We realized we had a lot of events and a very active community who were already doing multiple meetups.
 Why not have spaces when they can get together?”

 The company also expanded its online reach by launching the marketplace app in Australia.
-Besides investing in personalization tools and physical & online expansion, Depop is also banking on brand collaborations with big and niche labels like Ralph Lauren, Brian Procell, Delawess and Lil Miquela.
+Besides investing in personalization engine and physical & online expansion, Depop is also banking on brand collaborations with big and niche labels like Ralph Lauren, Brian Procell, Delawess and Lil Miquela.

 View this post on Instagram